 It will amaze you how quickly pregnancy brain sinks in and how easily you forget things about being pregnant.
 Start taking photos and writing about your journey.
 You can use a diary or get a notebook and write one line a day about pregnancy.
 You can also start a photo journal or photo book or write about it on your blog.
 There is a ton to do after you have a baby (check out the list I created of 17 things to do after baby comes here) without having to remember everything about pregnancy and writing it down, it is much easier to do along the way if you have the energy to do it!

-Your body is working hard, you need that extra rest!
-Take it while you can because by your third trimester, it is going to be hard to get good sleep and once you have the baby you can just plan on always being a little tired for the next 18 years. (jokes, but really!)
+Your body is working hard during that first trimester of pregnancy especially, you need that extra rest!
+Your body is busy making brains and all the other organs your baby needs.
+Take the good sleep while you can because by your third trimester, it is going to be hard to get good sleep and once you have the baby you can just plan on always being a little tired for the next 18 years. (jokes, but really!)

 14. Make a To-Do List